sc-ventures/cloudbreak-documentation/docs/os-launch.md

 ##### Import Cloudbreak Deployer Image

-Import Cloudbreak deployer image using the following steps.
+Import Cloudbreak deployer image by using the following steps.

 **Steps**